-Crafting an immersive, educational platform for designers
+Crafting an immersive, distance-learning platform for designers

 AnchorPint was an internal project at Burnside Agency.
 As our own "client", we had the goal of combining design education, inspiration and resource access.
 Founded in 2015 and publicly launched in early 2016, AnchorPint featured daily educational content - both in video and written formats.